Connie Francis: 1974–1988: Rape and retreat into seclusion

 After her modest success with "(Should I) Tie a Yellow Ribbon Round the Old Oak Tree?"
 Francis began performing regularly again.
-While in town to appear at the Westbury Music Fair in New York, on November 8, 1974, Francis was raped at knifepoint, beaten, and tied to a chair at the Jericho Turnpike Howard Johnson's Lodge in Jericho, New York.
-Francis, who was found naked, bound and gagged, and still tied to an overturned chair by police, nearly suffocated under the weight of a heavy mattress the assailant had thrown upon her.
+While in town to appear at the Westbury Music Fair in New York, on November 8, 1974, Francis was raped at knife point, beaten, and tied to a chair at the Jericho Turnpike Howard Johnson's Lodge in Jericho, New York by a young black man.
+Francis, who was found by police naked, bound and gagged, and still tied to an overturned chair, nearly suffocated under the weight of a heavy mattress the assailant had thrown upon her.
 She later said that the attacker "was obviously drugged" and "kept asking for money," and stated that he "talked about his mother, about God punishing him because he was going to kill me."
 Although a 19-year-old guest at the hotel was initially arrested as a suspect, the rapist was never found.
 Francis subsequently sued the motel chain for failing to provide adequate security and reportedly won a $2.5 million judgment, one of the largest such judgments in history, leading to a reform in hotel security.
-After her attack Norwegian inventor Tor Sørnes was inspired to invent the keycard lock.
+After her attack, Norwegian inventor Tor Sørnes was inspired to invent the keycard lock.
 In the years after the incident, Francis went into depression, taking as many as 50 Darvon pills a day and rarely leaving her home in Essex Fells, New Jersey.

 In 1978, Francis returned to the recording studio to cut an album titled Who's Happy Now?
 The lead recording on this album was a disco version of "Where the Boys Are".
 That and other songs from the Who's Happy Now? sessions were subsequently recorded in Italian, Spanish, Japanese, and German.
 The Spanish and German recordings became albums of their own as Connie Francis en Español in Spain and as Was ich bin in Germany.
 All three albums and the singles culled from them were released on United Artists Records.
 It would be the last album Francis, who had already withdrawn from touring after the events of 1974, recorded before she underwent nasal surgery and completely lost her voice.
 She went through three more operations and was unable to sing again until 1981.

+Connie Francis hugging Dick Clark after performing on American Bandstand.